sheldonsebastian/Ironman-Competition-Analysis/README.md

 We notice that overall time, swim time, bike time and run time for professional athlete is always less than Amateur athlete over the years by a very significant margin.

-### 5. What percentage of amateur racers overtook professional racers?
+### e.
+What percentage of amateur racers overtook professional racers?

 Although the average time over the years of a professional athlete is significantly less than an amateur we want to analyze, whether an amateur can overtake a professional and get a better overall rank.